 Each issue of the ESRI Quarterly Economic Commentary contains forecast national accounts with figures for GNP, GDP, balance of payments, etc. These are in a series of tables at the end of the summary sections of each Commentary and available as .pdf files at Quarterly Economic Commentary.

-Journal articles are not available to download from our website for copyright reasons.
+Some Journal articles are not be available to download from our website for copyright reasons.